oracle/terraform-provider-oci/website/docs/d/core_volume_backup_policies.html.markdown

 * `compartment_id` - The OCID of the compartment that contains the volume backup.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `destination_region` - The paired destination region for copying scheduled backups to.
 Example `us-ashburn-1`.
 See [Region Pairs](https://docs.cloud.oracle.com/iaas/Content/Block/Tasks/schedulingvolumebackups.htm#RegionPairs) for details about paired regions.
-* `display_name` - A user-friendly name for the volume backup policy.
-Does not have to be unique and it's changeable.
+* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the volume backup policy.
 * `schedules` - The collection of schedules that this policy will apply.